 Could the donor decide to back out part way through?

 The donor has no legal obligation to move forward with the match until a finalized direct agreement has been reached.
 However, we do everything we can to prepare our donors about the process and vet them prior to putting them on the database to avoid situations where the donors decide to quit the process before completion.

-AWED has a rematch policy that the director will go over with you during the 101 meeting.
+AWED has a rematch policy that the director will go over with you during the introductory meeting.

 What if I want a surrogate as well?

-Consider choosing the egg donor first and moving ahead with that cycle since you can get that done even without having the surrogate confirmed (you can always freeze the embryos until you surrogate is ready).
+In order to ensure the fastest possible timeline, it’s best to begin your donor search at the same time that you select your surrogacy agency, however for those who want to take things one step at a time, choosing the egg donor first and moving ahead with that cycle can be done even without having the surrogate confirmed (you can always freeze the embryos until you surrogate is ready).
 Once you are ready for your surrogate, AWED will ensure a smooth and seamless transition into this step due to our close relationship with Northwest Surrogacy Center.